mprograms/SimpleRotary/readme.md

 ### Rotation Gives Backwards Reading or Only Goes CW / CCW

 - Check to see if your rotary encoder pins are not reversed either in actual wiring or defined pins in the `rotary(A, B, Button);` initialization.
 - Check to make sure you are using the correct pinout of your rotary encoder.
 Different manufacturers use different pinouts.
-Two of the most common are listed above under Rotary Hookup Reference.
-If neither of these works, you may have to probe each pin to discover the pinout.

 ### Unreliable Rotation Readings While Using Serial.print()